-Easy Blueberry Pie – a FAST, crustless, no-mixer dessert that’s perfect for summer entertaining, picnics, or potlucks!!
+Crustless Blueberry Pie – A FAST, crustless, no-mixer dessert that’s perfect for summer entertaining, picnics, or potlucks!!
 Somewhere in between pie, cake, and blondies is what you get with this FABULOUS blueberry dessert recipe!
 Take advantage of those FRESH blueberries!!

 This is a super easy, no-mixer blueberry dessert that’s perfect for last-minute summer entertaining.
 It’s the type of pie you’d bring to a potluck or picnic to share.
 Casual but so tasty.

 I don’t have a lot of pie recipes on my blog compared to other desserts because I hate making pie crust.
-This fresh blueberry pie is a total winner because no pie crust is needed and you save those empty pie crust calories for a better use.
-Like for other empty calories such as wine and cheese.
+This no-crust blueberry pie is a total winner because no pie crust is needed and you save those empty pie crust calories for a better use.
+Like for other empty calories, such as wine and cheese.